Tired woman lying awake in a dim bedroom at night, illustrating the cumulative science of sleep debt and why one good night cannot repay it.

 Can Sleep Debt Be Repaid?

 Partially, but not with a single night.
-A 2021 study in PLOS ONE by Jaime Zeitzer at Stanford found that after ten days of mild sleep restriction (sleeping six hours instead of eight), participants needed four full nights of eight-plus hours to restore sustained attention to baseline levels.
-Deeper measures — inflammatory markers, insulin sensitivity, and hormonal rhythms — took even longer.
-A 2016 study in the American Journal of Physiology found that metabolic recovery from a week of restricted sleep required at least ten days of recovery sleep.
+Research on recovery sleep has shown that after about ten days of mild sleep restriction (sleeping six hours instead of eight), several nights of extended sleep are needed to restore sustained attention toward baseline — and that deeper measures such as inflammatory markers, insulin sensitivity, and hormonal rhythms can take even longer to normalize.
+Studies of metabolic recovery have likewise found that bouncing back from a week of restricted sleep can require more than a week of recovery sleep.

 The Health Costs of Chronic Debt